 Now, it's time to set up the bridging plugin which integrates WooCommerce Product Table with WooCommerce Products Filter.
 WOOF have implemented this in a non-standard way, so you must follow these instructions exactly.
 (Also see the step-by-step screenshots below.)

-- First, go to woocommerce-filter.com/extensions, click on the WooCommerce Product Table extension, and click the orange Download button.
+- First, go to woocommerce-filter.com/extencion/woocommerce-product-table and click the orange Download button.

 - Go to WooCommerce > Settings > Products Filter and go to the Advanced tab.
 Click the 'Options' tab within this, and scroll to the bottom until you find the 'Custom extensions folder' option.
 Add a folder name called something like woof_extensions and Save.
 This will create a folder for WOOF plugin to store the connector plugin.

 - Still on WooCommerce > Settings > Products Filter, now go to the Extensions tab.
-Click on the ‘EXT-APPLICATIONS OPTIONS’ tab, click ‘Choose an extension zip’ and select the extension that you downloaded in step 1.
+Click the 'Choose an extension zip' button and select the extension that you downloaded in Step 1.
 This will upload the connector plugin to the folder you specified in step 2.
-You should see a 'Success' message, but on one of my tests, it displayed a loading screen forever and I had to refresh - so do this if needed.
+You should see a 'Success' message, but on several of my tests, it displayed a loading screen forever and I had to refresh - so do this if needed.

 - Return to the Extensions tab and you will now see 'WooCommerce Product Table connector' in the 'Custom extensions installation' section.
 Tick the box to activate this plugin, scroll down and Save.

 - Go back to the Extensions tab and click 'EXT-APPLICATIONS OPTIONS'.
 Now, you will see a 'Shortcode Data' box.
 This is where you need to configure your product table using the options from the WooCommerce Product Table knowledge base.
-You need to add the shortcode options without the rest of the product table shortcode.
+You need to add the shortcode options only without the rest of the product table shortcode, as described below.

-How to add the product table shortcode options
+Step 4.
+Add the product table shortcode options with WOOF

 Let's say you want to create a product table with columns for name, short description, price, and add to cart button.
 You want to sort the table by name.
 By following the instructions in the knowledge base, you would create this shortcode: